RahulArc/React-native-login/README.md

 ## To start the project
 ### Frontend
-Go to login folder
+Go to login folder.
-Type on cmd - "npm start" (node should be installed)
+Type on cmd - "npm start" (node should be installed).
-A dashboard will be opened on browser
+A dashboard will be opened on browser.
-Click on "Run on web browser" for web app
+Click on "Run on web browser" for web app.
-For Android or IOS "Run on android" or "Run on IOS" respectively
+For Android or IOS "Run on android" or "Run on IOS" respectively.